SofiaReis/django-cms/ESOF-docs/Requirements elicitation/2 - Second PA.md

 To efficiently construct an issue report, you should have the code, some unit-tests to prove that works and explicit and detailed documentation.
 Django-CMS it's really demanding about this three things.
 Your issue can be automatically rejected if missing one of the three in the report.

-In order to maximize time efficiency through clarity a report should contain a clear, succinct and informative title, for example
+In order to maximize time efficiency through clarity a report should contain a clear, succinct and informative title, for example:
 > “show_sub_menu displays incorrect nodes when used with soft_root” is helpful, whereas “Menus are broken” is not.

-In report's description/documentation it should be included
+In report's description/documentation it should be included:

 >- How to reproduce the problem.
 >- What you expected to happen.